Explore engaging workshops in mathematics and computer science offered by the CEMC.

 , Sample poster: picture_as_pdf Download download We would like to see posters highlighting mathematicians who: are members of marginalized groups (e.g. race, gender, country of origin, age, ability)**, and/or have pursued diverse career paths, and/or are in diverse specializations, and/or come from

-, In 2024-25, we received over 80 submissions from students around the world.
-Below, you will find the 18 posters that were selected to create The Mathematician Mosaic.
+, Below, you will find the posters that were selected to create The Mathematician Mosaic.
 Click "View" to see the full poster.
+Use the year filter to see galleries from previous years.
+Select “All” to see all posters featured in the gallery.